Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Growing Thyme Indoors

 Thyme is an easy herb to grow indoors.
 Its woody stems and low watering needs make it a low-maintenance addition to the kitchen garden.
-Thyme does require full sun to thrive, so give it a bright, south-facing window or supplemental light.
+Thyme requires full sun to thrive, so be sure to give it a bright, south-facing window or supplemental light.

 Propagation: Starting New Plants